Architecture & Micropolitics

 22 x 33 cm

-Farshid Moussavi, born 1965 in Shiraz (Iran), is an internationally acclaimed architect and Professor in Practice of Architecture at Harvard Graduate School of Design.
-She founded Farshid Moussavi Architecture (FMA) in 2011 following the demerger of Foreign Office Architects (FOA) which she co-founded in 1993.
-Her previoius books include The Function of Ornament (2008), The Function of Form (2009), and The Function of Style (2015).
+Farshid Moussavi, OBE, RA, is an architect, Professor in Practice of Architecture at Harvard University’s Graduate School of Design, and former co-founder of Foreign Office Architects (FOA).
+She has published an influential series of books in conjunction with Harvard: The Function of Ornament (2006), The Function of Form (2009), and The Function of Style (2014).